 In my role I have met with thousands of young people across South Australia and heard about their hopes, dreams, and concerns for the future.

-You have told me what you want to make your lives better now.
+You have told me what you want and need to make your lives better now.
 You've outlined what isn't currently working for you, and you've described many ideas you have for how best to bring about change that you believe will make a difference to your lives and those of future young South Australians.

 Young people care about many issues and have very different life experiences.
-Yet repeatedly you have told me that you do not feel heard, valued, or respected by the adults and the systems and processes with whom you are expected to engage and have expressed frustration with the institutions which do not include or represent your views.
+Yet repeatedly you have told me that you do not feel heard, valued, or respected by adults or have confidence in the systems and processes with whom you are expected to engage.
+You have also expressed your frustration with the institutions which do not include or represent your views.

-Many of you have told me that you feel tired of being denied opportunities to participate because of a perception that you lack knowledge and experience, and that you are often being told that your opinions are not valid and don't therefore matter.
+Many of you have told me that you feel tired of being denied opportunities to participate because of a perception that you lack knowledge and experience, and that you are often being told that your opinions are not valid and therefore don't matter.
 You have expressed concern in relation to the key public policy issues that are not being prioritised, and which you believe need to be addressed urgently, including inequality, future job opportunities, climate change, and mental health.

-You have also told me that you often feel excluded from public consultations, either because you feel policy makers dismiss your views too readily or respond to your contributions in a tokenistic way.
+You have also told me that you often feel excluded from public consultations, either because you feel policy makers dismiss your views too readily, or because they respond to your contributions in a tokenistic way.

-Whilst some of you have sought to engage policy makers and influence change through your participation in important initiatives and actions such as Youth Parliament, UN Youth or Strike 4 Climate Change, others of you feel you cannot meaningfully influence government policy decisions via processes that have been organised by government authorities, your school, or via NGOs.
-In other words, you're looking for a student-led representative body that is not learning about existing processes, but which will enable you to devise your own agendas, prioritise and determine actions for change in your own communities.
+Whilst some of you have sought to engage policy makers and influence change through your participation in important initiatives and actions, such as Youth Parliament, UN Youth, or Strike 4 Climate Change, others of you feel you cannot meaningfully influence government policy via processes that have been organised by either government authorities, your school, or via NGOs.
+In other words, you're looking for a student-led representative body that is not learning about existing processes, but which will enable you to devise your own agendas and prioritise and determine actions for change that you believe will work within your own communities.

 It is clear to me that as young people you are required to live in an increasingly complex world.
 Unsurprisingly you are feeling more and more uncertain about your future.
-You're currently grappling with a technological revolution, information overload, a pandemic and a climate crisis whilst also trying to find your own identities and place in the world.
-You've told me that this is producing a feeling of powerlessness that is have a direct bearing on how you feel about what the future holds for you and for future generations of young people that will follow.
+You're currently grappling with a technological revolution, information overload, a pandemic, and a climate crisis, whilst also trying to find your own identities and place in the world.
+You've told me that this is producing a feeling of powerlessness that is having a direct bearing on how you feel about what the future holds for you, as well as for future generations of young people who will follow you.

 It is vital that the needs and voices of young people are positioned front and centre in policy and decision making.
-It is equally vital that your unique perspectives and ideas relating to prioritising and creating solutions to issues you have identified as critical to you, are both heard and valued.
+It is equally vital that your unique perspectives and ideas relating to prioritising and creating solutions to issues you have identified as critical to you, are both heard, valued and acted upon wherever possible.

-For many teenagers' I've heard how local issues and systems are always front of mind.
+For many teenagers I have heard how local issues and systems are always front of mind.
 Whether it's the quality of your school curriculum content and delivery, a lack of local facilities, difficult relationships with adults, poor transport routes, or unaffordable recreation activities, you have a great deal of knowledge you wish to share about your experiences, including the many ideas for innovative and progressive change that can be applied across your communities.